How you think about a problem is more important than the problem itself. – Norman Vincent Peale

-By thinking critically about every problem and circumstance in your life, you will break down the walls of assumption that tend to trap the mind within unhelpful thinking habits.
+By thinking critically about every problem and circumstance in your life, you will break down the walls of the assumption that tend to trap the mind within unhelpful thinking habits.

-Whereas problem solving is very structured and logical, creativity on the other hand is unstructured and imaginative.
+Whereas problem-solving is very structured and logical, creativity, on the other hand, is unstructured and imaginative.

 These two forms of effective thinking are in many ways tied together and will work in conjunction to help you break through the obstacles standing in your way.

 In order to think more effectively about the problems in our lives, we must first clear the clutter from our heads.